qiuxihuang/relativeLRs/README.md

 ##### 1_n_rlr_fxn.R
 ```
-R function used to solve for minimum required number of repetitions based on proposed closed-formed formulas.
+R function used to solve for minimum required number of repetitions based on proposed closed formulas.
 ```
 ##### 2_n_logrlr_fxn.R
 ```